moquality/docs_old/docs/docs/faq.md

 No. By default, every device is clean and there is no account data setup.

 However, the test recorder provides the functionality to add webhooks which allows it to communicate with server-side scripts that you may use for account setup.
+See [Recorder Features](../recorder/features)

 ### Android: Is Google Play Services available on cloud devices?
 Which version is installed?

-Yes, Google Play Services is installed on devices that support it.
+Yes, Google Play Services is installed on supported devices.
 The services are updated as new versions become available.

-### I didn't find an answer for my question?
-Please contact us at any of our following support channels:
+### If you didn't find answer to your questions, please contact us at any of our following support channels:
 - Intercom chat on our website.
 - Slack with us at [slack.moquality.com](http://slack.moquality.com).
 - Email at [support@moquality.com](mailto:support@moquality.com).